 To get things started, here’s what any small business owner needs to understand about SEO:

-These are the strategies you undertake in order to improve your page’s quality, visibility, and rankings.
-This includes keywords, URLs, load speeds, user-friendly interface, responsive designs, formatting, and clever blogging.
-Basically, anything that you can do to make your page better is part and parcel of on-page SEO.
+These are the strategies you undertake to improve your page’s quality, visibility, and rankings.
+This includes keywords, URLs, load speeds, user-friendly interface, responsive designs, formatting, and intelligent blogging.
+Anything that you can do to make your page better is part and parcel of on-page SEO.

 This includes strategies that hover away from your website, mostly in terms of white hat link building.
 Social media marketing campaigns, creating business profiles, and publishing articles on third-party websites are also part of off-page SEO.

-You have set up a small business, locally focused, and sell a certain product or service.
+You have set up a small business, locally-focused, and sell a particular product or service.
 The aim should now be to:

 (a) Get as many people to know about your service as possible, and